QTM350/-ACCENTing-AWS_Transcribe-Accuracy-Code/README.md

 ---

 #### To access the blog for our project: [Qtm350_Final_Blog.ipyng](https://github.com/QTM350/ACCENTing-AWS_Transcribe-Accuracy-Code/blob/main/QTM350_Final_Blog.ipynb).
-This blog covers an overview of Amazon Transcribe, the objectives/motivations behind the project, the project Architecture, as well as the process of the data analysis from nb2-Data-Analysis.ipynb.
+This blog covers an overview of Amazon Transcribe, the objectives/motivations behind the project, the project architecture, as well as the process of the data analysis from nb2-Data-Analysis.ipynb.

 ###### Below is an example table taken from the blog outlining the major variations in the percentage of people who speak English in the selected countries for our project.